BalakaMd/llt-trip-service/README.md

-# Trip Service
+# LittleLifeTrip Trip Service API Documentation

-A microservice for managing trips (Trip Service) as part of the TravelFinder platform.
+A microservice for managing trips (LittleLifeTrip) as part of the LittleLifeTrip platform.

 ## Technology Stack